officelearn/azure-docs.sv-se/articles/container-instances/container-instances-exec.md

 ## <a name="restrictions"></a>Begränsningar

-Azure Container Instances stöder för närvarande att starta en enda process med [AZ container exec][az-container-exec]och du kan inte skicka kommando argument.
-Du kan till exempel inte kedje kommandon som i `sh -c "echo FOO && echo BAR"`eller köra. `echo FOO`
+Azure Container Instances currently supports launching a single process with [az container exec][az-container-exec], and you cannot pass command arguments.
+For example, you cannot chain commands like in `sh -c "echo FOO && echo BAR"`, or execute `echo FOO`.

 ## <a name="next-steps"></a>Nästa steg

-Lär dig mer om andra fel söknings verktyg och vanliga distributions problem i [fel sökning av problem med behållare och distribution i Azure Container instances](container-instances-troubleshooting.md).
+Learn about other troubleshooting tools and common deployment issues in [Troubleshoot container and deployment issues in Azure Container Instances](container-instances-troubleshooting.md).

 <!-- LINKS - internal -->
 [az-container-create]: /cli/azure/container#az-container-create